nareshbhatia/design-tokens-demo/README.md

 # Design Tokens Demo

-Sample application to demonstrate a design system pipeline that allows a design and code to remain in sync using design tokens.
+Sample application to demonstrate a design workflow that keeps design and code in sync using design tokens.

 ![Screenshot](assets/screenshot.png)